DeveshS360/Tic-Tac-Toe-Game-ReactJS/README.md

 # Tic-Tac-Toe-Game
 Fully functional Tic-Tac-Toe game made from skeleton code available on Tutorial on official reactjs.org website with addtional features added which were mentioned at the end of the Tutorial.
+Here is the link to the tutorial : https://reactjs.org/tutorial/tutorial.html

 Features which were already available in the Game:
 1) History of moves is shown and the user can navigate to any state of the board and can make another move at that point.